l3-hpc/visit-scripts/Win10.md

 ## Run example script for LM

 For full instructions on using the 'start' scripts, see the [README](README.md), but to test, use the commands below.
 The following commands are meant to be pasted in the VisIt CLI.
-To get that, open VisIt and launch the command line interface by doing the following:
+To open the VisIt CLI, open VisIt and launch the command line interface by doing the following:
 - In the top VisIt nav bar, click Controls:Launch CLI

 A terminal (CLI command line) will pop up, looking something like (yours will probably be black):
 ![](VisItCLI.png)